-	If he will sit reliably, you can teach him to sit on a designated mat at the sound of the doorbell.
-Ringing the bell for a few minutes each day when no visitor is coming can also help to habituate your dog to the noise and make him less reactive.
-Once he reacts less it will be easier to teach him to go to his mat where you can reward him with a treat.
+-If he will sit reliably, you can teach him an alternative behaviour like sitting on a designated mat at the sound of the doorbell.
+Ringing the bell for a few minutes quietly each day when no visitor is coming and associating the sound with a calm session on the mat can also help to habituate your dog to the noise and make him less reactive.
+Once he reacts less it will be easier to teach him to go to his mat where you can reward him with a long-lasting treat.

-Enlisting the help of a patient visitor, you can train your dog to associate the arrival of someone new with treats, but only if he is sitting quietly.
+-Enlisting the help of a patient visitor, you can train your dog to associate the arrival of someone new with his mat and treats, but only if he is sitting quietly.
 Ensure your visitor has a handful of treats and ask him to ring the doorbell.
 Send your dog to his mat, luring him there with treats if necessary, and open the door.
 If he leaps up, which he may well do initially, ask your guest to turn away from him and completely ignore him.
 Tell the dog to sit and ensure that he only receives the treat from the visitor once he is calm and all four paws are firmly on the ground.
 It may be useful to have him on a lead whilst training him, so that you have more control over his movements.

-Of course, not all dogs are eager to see the door open in order to get some affection.
+-Of course, not all dogs are eager to see the door open in order to get some affection.
 Some will make a dash for freedom and still others may be more inclined to growl as well as bark at the strange intruders.

-With respect to the more aggressive dog, he needs to be helped to see that the arrival of visitors is a positive thing.
+-With respect to the more anxious dog, he needs to be helped to see that the arrival of visitors is a positive thing.
 Ask your visitor to be as non-threatening as possible towards the dog, in other words avoiding eye contact, not speaking to him and not reaching towards him or leaning over him in any way.
 Once the dog stops its threatening behaviour and becomes calm, a treat can be offered or even dropped on the floor if it is a safer option.